Motorcyclist killed in crash with car

 These are external links and will open in a new window

-A motorcyclist has been killed in a collision with a car in Doddington, Kent Police say.
+A motorcyclist has died in a crash involving a car on a dual carriageway in Oxfordshire.

-The black motorbike collided with a blue Audi Q5 car on The Street, between the junctions of Church Hill and Chequers Hill at about 07:20 BST.
+It happened on the A420 near the village of Cumnor at about 14:00 BST on Monday.

+The rider of a blue Suzuki GSX motorbike, a man in his 30s from Swindon, sustained fatal injuries and at died the scene.